Company Profile, history of the project

 During 2012 we sold the first R115/150kW machine to Enel Green Power, one of the major renewables players in the world.

-During 2013 we completed construction and had first electricity production offshore from the first R115 machine (sold to Enel Green Power) and we are also received orders for R115 machines from other clients.
-We are also expanding the projects from the current ones in the UK and in Italy to several other locations around the world, where we have customers interested in developing Wave Energy Parks based on our R115 machines.
+During 2013 we completed construction and had first electricity production offshore from the first R115 machine and we also received orders for R115 machines from other clients.
+We started expanding the projects from the current ones in the UK and in Italy to several other locations around the world, where we have customers interested in developing Wave Energy Parks based on our R115 machines.

-From a technological point of view we are developing an intermediate prototype, called R380/500kW, useful towards the design of the next generation machine, also using to finance part of this project a grant to 40South Energy Srl from Regione Toscana.
-The R380/500kW will serve as the basis platform for the R1300/2MW machine, our second commercial offering which we expect to launch commercially during 2014.
+From a technological point of view we started development of an intermediate prototype, called R380/500kW, useful towards the design of the next generation machine, also using to finance part of this project a grant to 40South Energy Srl from Regione Toscana.
+The R380/500kW will serve as the basis platform for the R1300/2MW machine, our second commercial offering which we expect to launch commercially during 2015.